Parowicz/Yvain/docs/source/membership_functions.rst

         def __init__(self, at):
             self.at = at

 Both form are equivalent but this library prefer second form.
-In Python classes are flexible and expandable.
+Python classes are flexible and expandable than python lambda calculus.

 Predefined membership functions
 ###############################